Sanctions Chair: Matt Merrill

-Calendar Promotion - Sanctioned events will be included in the Niagara Association and USATF online calendars and be highlighted to distinguish them from non-sanctioned events.
+Calendar Promotion - Sanctioned events will be included in the online calendars of USATF Niagara and National and be highlighted to distinguish them from non-sanctioned events.
 If your event is run on a USATF Certified course, your event will be linked to the course map.

 Records - A USATF Sanction is required for any American or World Record to be set.